NRIs can pay utility bills using Bharat Bill Payment System | Business

 - India

-Non-Resident Indians will soon be able to use Bharat Bill Payment System to pay utility bills and education fees on behalf of their family members in India, the Reserve Bank said on Friday.
+The Indian diaspora will soon be able to pay utility bills and other recurring payments like fees using the Bharat Bill Payment System (BBPS), the Reserve Bank announced on Friday.

+The RBI made it clear that the move is not driven by the need to attract more remittances at a time when the domestic currency is under pressure, nor it is the result of its efforts to minimise the spreads made by banks while converting currency.

 The Bharat Bill Payment System (BBPS) is an interoperable platform for standardised bill payments.
 Over 20,000 billers are part of the system, and more than 8 crore transactions are processed on a monthly basis.

-The central bank will be shortly issuing necessary instructions in this regard.
+The central bank will be shortly issuing the necessary instructions in this regard.

+''The margins were definitely not what came into mind when this was introduced.
+This was essentially a measure of convenience for NRIs and their relatives staying here,'' T Rabi Shankar, Deputy Governor, told reporters later.

-The Governor also announced a committee to study the possibility of an alternate benchmark to Mumbai Interbank Outright Rate (MIBOR) based overnight indexed swap (OIS) contracts, which are the most widely used interest rate derivatives (IRDs) in the onshore market.
+Meanwhile, Shankar also said that the RBI has received some requests from lenders to open Nostro accounts in light of the current developments.
+The governor also announced a committee to study the possibility of an alternate benchmark to Mumbai Interbank Outright Rate (MIBOR) based overnight indexed swap (OIS) contracts, which are the most widely used interest rate derivatives (IRDs) in the onshore market.

 The usage of MIBOR-based derivative contracts has increased with steps taken by the Reserve Bank to diversify the participant base and facilitate the introduction of new IRD instruments.